blinksh/blink/docs/basics/navigation.md

 ## Blink Shell Keyboard Shortcuts

 Blink Shell can also be easily used with keyboard shortcuts along with the finger gestures mentioned before.
-If you have an external keyboard attached or connected via Bluetooth press and hold the `Cmd` key to see the available shortcuts.
+If you have an external keyboard attached or connected via Bluetooth press and hold the `CMD` ⌘ key to see the available shortcuts.

 ![img](navigation/navigating-blink-shell-image3.png)